×

 Corners are bad for forming something called a standing wave at low frequencies, making the voice-over recording muddier and less pleasing to the ear.
 Having some specific wedge-shaped sound dampening panels in the corner will help, particularly in a small booth set-up like this.

-However (why is there always a however?), every room is different, and every room will have different frequencies that they resonate.
+However, every room is different and every room will have different frequencies that they resonate.

 A simple graphical representation of a standing wave